natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 # Separate Inherent Complexity from Collateral Complexity

-The 'complexity' of a computer program is difficult to define precisely, but for our purposes, it suffices to employ common-sense notions along the lines of 'complexity = amount of stuff, and amount of connections between stuff'.
+There are various definitions of the 'complexity' of a computer program, some highly mathematical, but for our purposes, it suffices to employ common-sense notions along the lines of 'complexity = amount of stuff, and amount of connections between stuff'.
 More complexity is obviously harder to understand.
 A key focus of good software engineering is managing complexity: disentangling it, and minimising it.

 Complexity can be broken into three different types:

-#### Inherent Complexity
+### Inherent Complexity

 Inherent complexity is the complexity of the actual domain problem itself.
 It may be the complexity of a mathematical algorithm, or the complexity of some business logic, or the complexity of managing a long-term interaction with a user.

 Inherent complexity cannot be reduced, because it is inherent to the domain problem itself.

-#### Collateral Complexity
+### Collateral Complexity

 Collateral complexity is the complexity in the details of the solution to the domain problem, that is not inherent to the problem.
 This is best explained with an example:

 Suppose the domain problem requires saving some data to a database.
 The action 'save data to database' is considered part of the _inherent complexity_ of the problem, because it is a critical step in the algorithm.
 But the _details_ on how to connect to the database, where the passwords are stored, the exact protocol for calling a Postgres database, _et cetera_, are considered to be only _collateral_ complexity, because these low-level details do not fundamentally matter to the solution.
 This collateral complexity is essential to solve the domain problem, but it is not _inherent_, because the details could change quite drastically (for example, by changing to a different database) without affecting the operation of the solution.

-#### Accidental Complexity
+### Accidental Complexity

 Accidental complexity is any complexity in the design that is _not_ essential to solve the domain problem.
 The problem has an inherent complexity, and there is the collateral complexity of the low-level details _required_ to solve the problem, and any remaining complexity is essentially due to _bad design_.